 The CRF250RX’s 79mm bore and short 50.9mm stroke let our engineers create a high-revving engine with plenty of room for large valves.
-The engine breaths and revs—the two keys to making power in the enduro world.
+The engine breathes and revs—the two keys to making power in the enduro world.

 The DOHC cylinder-head design let our engineers straighten out the CRF250RX’s intake and exhaust tracts.
 The intake is shorter and just about arrow straight, and the exhaust flows more efficiently too.
 The straighter ports also help boost low-speed and midrange torque as well as throttle response.